Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Introduction

 \section{Introduction}

+Randomized Controlled Trials (RCT) and Machine Learning (ML) are arguably two of the most important developments in data analysis methods for applied researchers.
+RCTs play an important role in the evaluation of social and economic programs, medical treatments and marketing \citep[e.g.,][]{duflo2007using,imbens2015causal}.
+ML is a name attached to a variety of constantly evolving statistical learning methods including Random Forest, Boosted Trees, Neural Networks, Penalized Regression, Ensembles, and Hybrids; see, e.g., \cite{wasserman:ML}, \cite{ESL}, \cite{bishop2006pattern}, \cite{murphy2012machine}, \cite{hastie2015}, \cite{goodfellow2016deep} and \cite{james2021} for prominent textbook treatments.
+ML has become a key tool for prediction and pattern recognition problems, surpassing classical methods in high dimensional settings.

-Randomized experiments play an important role in the evaluation of social and economic programs and medical treatments (e.g., \citet{imbens2015causal,duflo2007using}).
-Researchers and policy makers are often interested in features of the impact of the treatment that go beyond the simple average treatment effects.
-In particular, very often, they want to know whether treatment effect depends on covariates, such as gender, age, etc. It is essential to assess if the impact of the program would generalize to a different population with different characteristics, and for economists, to better understand the driving mechanism behind the effects of a particular program.
-In a review of 189 RCT published in top economic journals since 2006, we found that 76 (40\%) report at least one subgroup analysis, wherein they report treatment effects in subgroups formed by baseline covariates.\footnote{The papers were published in \emph{Quarterly Journal of of Economics}, \emph{American Economic Review}, \emph{Review of Economics Studies}, \emph{Econometrica} and \emph{Journal of Political Economy}.
-We than Karthik Mularidharan, Mauricio Romero and Kaspar W\"{u}thrich for sharing the list of papers they computed for another project.}
+At first blush, those two sets of methods may seem to have very different applications: in the most basic randomized controlled experiment, there is a sample with a single treatment and a single outcome.
+Covariates are not necessary and even linear regression is not the best way to analyze the data \citep{freeman2008,imbens2015causal}.
+In practice, however, applied researchers are often confronted with more complex experiments.
+For example, there might be accidental imbalances in the sample, which require selecting control variables in a principled way.
+ML tools, such as the lasso method proposed in \cite{BelloniChernozhukovHansen2011,bcfh17} or the double machine learning method proposed in \cite{DML}, have proven useful for this purpose.
+Moreover, some complex RCT designs have so many treatment combinations that ML methods may be useful to select the few treatments that actually work and pool the rest with the control groups for statistical power \citep{banerjee2019improving}.
+Finally, researchers and policy makers are often interested in features of the impact of the treatment that go beyond the simple average treatment effect.
+In particular, very often, they want to know whether the treatment effect depends on covariates, such as gender, age, etc. This heterogeneity is essential to assess if the impact of the program would generalize to a population with different characteristics, and, for economists, to better understand the driving mechanism behind the effects of a particular program.
+In a review of 189 RCTs published in top economic journals since 2006, we found that 76 (40\%) report at least one subgroup analysis, wherein they report treatment effects in subgroups formed by baseline covariates.\footnote{The papers were published in \emph{Quarterly Journal of of Economics}, \emph{American Economic Review}, \emph{Review of Economics Studies}, \emph{Econometrica} and \emph{Journal of Political Economy}.
+We thank Karthik Mularidharan, Mauricio Romero and Kaspar W\"{u}thrich for sharing the list of papers they computed for another project.}